hzqst/MetaHookSv/Renderer.md

 `r_fxaa` set to 1 to enable Fast Approximate Anti-Aliasing (FXAA).

-`r_msaa` MultiSampling Anti-Aliasing (MSAA), number >= 2 for MSAA sample count. recommended value : 0 if SSAO enabled or 4 if SSAO disabled.

 # New Entities

 Entities are loaded from two sources : internal and external.
 BSP entity chunk of current map is loaded as internal, `/maps/(CurrentMapName)_entity.txt` is loaded as external.